FLAGlab/flaglab.github.io/_thesistopics/fashion-search.md

 ---
-title: BINGO: a new search engine for fashion marketplaces
+title: BINGO. a new search engine for fashion marketplaces
 period: 2024
 level: undergrad
 area: ai